 - Poorer households in particular are strongly affected by a CO2 price.
 A refund of revenues via flat-rate transfers can prevent this regressive effect.

 A model intercomparison of the welfare effects of regional cooperation for ambitious climate mitigation targets.
-Energy Economics.
+Climate Change Economics.

 Böhringer, C., Schneider, J., Peterson, S., Winkler, M. (2021):